BrunoMine/mob-engine/sheep/README.txt

 To keep a live sheep just put them close to a feeder and water.
 Chicken nests can be used for the birth of the chickens.

-Sheers are crafted by using 2 steel ingots and one stick in following shape:

-  - 	ingot
-ingot 	stick

 License:
 ~~~~~~~~
 Code: